Food packaging: Food safety and public health

 It is critical to maintain food safety during processing, packaging, storage, logistics (including cold chain), sale, and use.
 Conformance to applicable regulations is mandatory.
 Some are country specific, such as the US Food and Drug Administration and the US Department of Agriculture; others are regional, such as the European Food Safety Authority.
 Certification programs such as the Global Food Safety Initiative are sometimes used.
 Food packaging considerations may include: use of hazard analysis and critical control points, verification and validation protocols, Good manufacturing practices, use of an effective quality management system, track and trace systems, and requirements for label content.
 Special food contact materials are used when the package is in direct contact with the food product.
 Depending on the packaging operation and the food, packaging machinery often needs specified daily wash-down and cleaning procedures.

 Health risks of materials and chemicals that are used in food packaging need to be carefully controlled.
 Carcinogens, toxic chemicals, mutagens etc. need to be eliminated from food contact and potential migration into foods.
 Besides, the consumers need to be aware of certain chemical products that are packaged exactly like food products to attract them.
 Most of them have pictures of fruits, and the containers also resemble food packages.
 However, they can get consumed by kids or careless adults and lead to poisoning.
 Microplastics and nanoparticles from plastic containers are an increasing concern.

 Manufacturing

 Packaging lines can have a variety of equipment types: integration of automated systems can be a challenge.
 All aspects of food production, including packaging, are tightly controlled and have regulatory requirements.
 Uniformity, cleanliness and other requirements are needed to maintain Good Manufacturing Practices.

 Product safety management is vital.
 A complete Quality Management System must be in place.
-Hazard Analysis and Critical Control Points is one methodology which has been proven useful.Sperber, William H. (2009).
-"Happy 50th Birthday to HACCP: Retrospective and Prospective" Verification and validation involves collecting documentary evidence of all aspects of compliance.
+Hazard Analysis and Critical Control Points is one methodology which has been proven useful.
+Verification and validation involves collecting documentary evidence of all aspects of compliance.
 Quality assurance extends beyond the packaging operations, through distribution and cold chain management.